Ibhassan01/my-markdown-app/README.md

 ## Known Issues / Limitations

-- No syntax highlighting for code blocks (would require integration with *react-syntax-highlighter*).
+- No syntax highlighting for code blocks .

 - API integration is notimplemented (only localStorage persistence for now).

 - Error boundary reloads the app when navigating home — could be enhanced to reset state without full refresh.

-- Limited support for advanced Markdown features (tables, footnotes, math).
+- Limited support for advanced Markdown features.
+Built for just the basic markdown stuff.

----

-## Future Improvements

-- Add syntax highlighting for code blocks in the preview.

-- Enable live Markdown linting in the editor.

-- Support more advanced Markdown features (tables, task lists, footnotes).

-- Implement full API integration for cloud persistence of markdown files.

-- Add theme switching (light/dark mode).

-- Improve editor experience using Monaco or CodeMirror for syntax highlighting.

----
+- Some of the elements (Headings and code blocks) have a separate style for them.
+Iwas unable to style them using the editor's styling for elements or tailwind

 ## Screenshots